FlexMeasures/flexmeasures/documentation/features/forecasting.rst

 currently FlexMeasures supports only weather correlations.

 The attribute `sensor.weather_correlations` can be used for this, e.g. for the solar example above you might want to set this to ``["irradiance", "temperature"]``.
-FlexMeasures will then try to find an asset with asset type "weather_station" that has a location near the asset your forecasted sensor belings to.
+FlexMeasures will then try to find an asset with asset type "weather_station" that has a location near the asset your forecasted sensor belogs to.
 That weather station should have sensors with the correlations you entered, and if they have data in a suitable range, the regressors can be used in your forecasting.

 In `this weather forecast plugin <https://github.com/SeitaBV/flexmeasures-openweathermap>`_, we enabled you to collect regressor data for ``["temperature", "wind speed", "cloud cover", "irradiance"]``, at a location you select.